 Walking Fort Vancouver's trails is a great way to get exercise and discover our local history!
 Learn more about trails and outdoor activities at Fort Vancouver NHS here.

 See What's GrowingA dedicated team of volunteers has continued to safely care for the Fort Vancouver Garden throughout the pandemic.
 Stroll the garden paths, see what's growing, and watch for birds, butterflies, and bees!
 The garden is open from dawn to dusk.
 Learn more about visiting the Garden here.

 If you visit the garden, please stay on paths, do not bring your pets into the garden (service animals are allowed), do not ride bicycles, skateboards or scooters in the garden, and please do not pick produce or flowers.

-Support the Friends of Fort VancouverYou can support the Friends of Fort Vancouver, a local nonprofit that supports the educational mission of Fort Vancouver National Historic Site, by shopping online on their website.
+Support the Friends of Fort VancouverYou can support the Friends of Fort Vancouver, a local nonprofit that supports the educational mission of Fort Vancouver National Historic Site, by shopping online on their website or at their store inside the Fort Vancouver Visitor Center.

 Good to Know